 - Click on the Picture Widget in your page

 - Click on "Edit" at the top of your Picture Widget.

 - Under "Alternative Text", enter your description in the box provided.

 - Click "Save" to add the description to your image.

-You can add alt text for pictures added with the Text Widget but to do this you will need to edit the HTML:
+You can add alt text for pictures added with the Text Widget.

 Creating search engine friendly hyperlinks